martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 The manager page opens without waiting for GitHub.
 Repository data is loaded in the background, while the summary at the top shows checking progress, an error, an up-to-date result, or the number and names of available updates.
 Each update name links directly to the affected plug-in.

+Compatibility, permission approval, manifest metadata and the pre-activation test are collapsed under **Technical details** for each plug-in.
+A repository check starts automatically only when no repository data is available yet; simply enabling or disabling a plug-in does not repeat it. **Approve all permissions** stores the currently declared permissions of all installed plug-ins after one confirmation. **Update all** confirms the displayed source and updates only installed plug-ins for which a new version was detected.

 ### Github (https://github.com/martinpihrt/OSPy-plugins/archive/master.zip)
 There is a repository of available extensions for the OSPy system at the above location.